jtl-scx/channel/docs/020_meta_data.md

 # Metadata

-A channel integration need to send Metadata to SCX to describe how an Offer can be listed and which rules need to apply.
+A channel integration to send Metadata to SCX.
+Describes how an Offer can be listed and which rules need to apply.

 ## Category Tree

 API Documentation: [Create Category Tree](https://scx-sandbox.ui.jtl-software.com/docs/api_channel.html#operation/CreateChannelCategoryTree)

-Typically, a connected marketplace require that offers are getting listed in a certain category.
-So your channel implementation need to provide a category tree.
+Typically, a connected marketplace require that offers are listed in a certain category.
+Your channel implementation will need to provide a category tree.

-By executing the command below you can send your category tree to SCX Channel API
+By executing the command below, you can send your category tree to SCX Channel API

 ````bash
 ./run scx-api:put.category-tree
 ````

-The skeleton project provide a very basic default implementation for a Category Tree Loader.
-To create your own Category Tree Loader just implement `MetaCategoryLoader` Interface and register your implementation for DI using, `service.yml`
+The skeleton project provides a very basic default implementation for a Category Tree Loader.
+To create your own Category Tree Loader, just implement `MetaCategoryLoader` Interface and register your implementation for DI using, `service.yml`

 If you check the `config/service.yml` you will notice a registered service for the `MetaCategoryLoader`